jakemarotta/FXMLExercise/README.md

 3. Next, finish the `printButtonAction()` method.
 It only needs to print out each custom color name and each color in a way that makes sense.

 4. Now switch to your selector FXML file in SceneBuilder.
 First, you'll need to set the controller class for the FXML file.
-Under the "Controller" menu in the bottom-right of SceneBuilder, type "fxmlexercise.SelectorController" in the text field labelled "Controller class".
+Under the "Controller" menu in the bottom-left of SceneBuilder, type "fxmlexercise.SelectorController" in the text field labelled "Controller class".
     - *Side Note:* In my opnion, one of the shortcomings of SceneBuilder is that you can't specify a project directory.
 If your controller class and FXML file were in the same directory, you'd be able to see a drop-down list of available controller classes when you clicked on the text field.
 Once you'd specified the controller class, the same would happen when you define `fx:id`s.
 However, this is not conducive to Maven's standard directory layout, and your controller class should be in a different directory.
 It will still work, you'll just have to be careful to type the names correctly, and SceneBuilder will complain that it can't find fields of the same name.